BleuBleu/FamiStudio/Docs/docs/song.md

 The key thing to understand is that the piano roll simply gives you a series of, what I am going to loosely call, **notes** (**rows** if you come from FamiTracker).
 It is up to the composer to configure these notes and achieve the desired tempo and time signature.

 For example, let's look at the simple melody of the children song "A, B, C, ...".
 On the right side are the song settings that were used to achieve this.
 In this example, the project was set to use the FamiStudio tempo mode, but the same logic applies to the FamiTracker tempo mode.
-Please refer to the next section for more information about tempo modes.

 [![](images/TempoABC.png#center)](images/TempoABC.png#center)
 *Click on the image to zoom in.*